krishang118/NyayaAI/README.md

 ## How to Run

-1. Make sure you have Python 3.8+ installed.
+1. Make sure Python 3.8+ is installed.
 2. Clone this repository on your local machine.
 3. Install the required dependencies:
 ```bash